-Anne Hathaway Gets Honest About Battling Insecurity As A Mom, & It’s A Must-Read For Every Parent
+Anne Hathaway Gets Honest About Feeling Insecure In Front Of Her Son, & It's A Must-Read

 Either I'm completely and totally out of the loop, or Anne Hathaway has done a really good job of keeping her kid out of the spotlight, because I somehow didn't recall that the actress is a mom.
 In a recent interview, Anne Hathaway got honest about battling insecurity as a mom, and it's really a must-read for every parent.
 Because even if she's a Hollywood star, Hathaway still deals with a lot of the issues that every mom — with every background and in every industry — understands all too well.